Polysulfane

 A polysulfane is a chemical compound of formula H2S_{n}|auto=1, where n > 1 (although disulfane (H2S2) is sometimes excluded).
 Compounds containing 2 – 8 sulfur atoms have been isolated, longer chain compounds have been detected, but only in solution.
 H2S2 is colourless, higher members are yellow with the colour increasing with the sulfur content.
-In the chemical literature the term polysulfanes is sometimes used for compounds containing \s(S)_{n}\s, e.g. organic polysulfanes R^{1}\s(S)_{n}\sR^{2}|.
+In the chemical literature, the term polysulfane is sometimes used for compounds containing \s(S)_{n}\s, e.g. organic polysulfanes R^{1}\s(S)_{n}\sR^{2}|, but this category of organic compound is more typically referred to as a polysulfide.

 Structures

 Polysulfanes consist of unbranched chains of sulfur atoms terminated with hydrogen atoms.
 The branched isomer of tetrasulfane H2S4, in which the fourth sulfur is bonded to the central sulfur, would be described as trithiosulfurous acid, S=S(\sSH)2.
 Computations suggests that it is less stable than the linear isomer HS\sS\sS\sSH.
 The S-S-S angles approach 90° in trisulfane H2S3 and higher polysulfanes.